|Camp Information & Fees|

 Director of Operations

-Ross Condon is in his second season as the Nittany Lions' director of basketball operations.
+Ross Condon is in his fourth season as the Nittany Lions' director of basketball operations.
 Condon previously served as an assistant coach under Patrick Chambers at Boston University and was a player at Villanova during Chambers's tenure there as an assistant coach.